 The EPP Head of Department attended the ECOWAS LTO methodology review workshop in Senegal Dakar on 16-20 September 2019.
 ECOWAS acknowledged support received from EISA and have expressed interest in having EISA develop a training curriculum for in-country briefing of LTOs as part of standardising its training of observers.
 EISA was also requested to review and update the ECOWAS LTO handbook.

-As part of its support for ECOWAS's cycle-based election assessment methodology, EISA provided technical support for the implementation of a pilot post-election follow-up mission (PEFuM) deployed by the ECOWAS Network of Electoral Commissions in Guinea Conakry from 7-13 June 2018.
-The deployment of the PEFuM constitutes the final aspect of the implementation of the election assessment methodology.
+As part of its support for ECOWAS's cycle-based election assessment methodology, EISA provided technical support for the implementation of a pilot post-election follow-up mission deployed by the ECOWAS Network of Electoral Commissions to the Republic of Guinea from 7-13 June 2018.
+The deployment of the pilot mission constitutes the final aspect of the implementation of the election assessment methodology.
 EISA was instrumental in the development and adoption of this broader methodology for election assessment in 2015.

 EISA contributed to the refinement of ECOWAS's cycle-based election assessment methodology by presenting the concept at the biannual meeting of the ECOWAS Network of Electoral Commissions (ECONEC) held in Cotonou, Benin, on 29 March 2018.